Nose; bleed; nosebleed; epistaxis; ;

 - Reassure the child, because crying can bring more blood to the face and make the bleeding worse.

 - Ask your child not to blow his nose for about half an hour after the nose bleed to help the clot become strong.

-- If the child just has one nose bleed, or maybe a couple on one day, and then no more, probably nothing further needs to be done, but if the nose bleeds go on happening, the cause for the bleeding needs to be found and treated.
+- If the child just has one nose bleed, or maybe a couple on one day, and then no more, probably nothing further needs to be done, but if the nose bleeds go on happening, the cause for the bleeding needs to be found by a doctor and treated.

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).